angular/angular/adev/src/content/guide/testing/components-scenarios.md

 Because the [template](#dashboard-hero-component) passes the hero name through the Angular `UpperCasePipe`, the test must match the element value with the upper-cased name.

-HELPFUL: This small test demonstrates how Angular tests can verify a component's visual representation &mdash;something not possible with [component class tests](guide/testing/components-basics#component-class-testing)&mdash; at low cost and without resorting to much slower and more complicated end-to-end tests.
+HELPFUL: This small test demonstrates how Angular tests can verify a component's visual representation —something not possible with [component class tests](guide/testing/components-basics#component-class-testing)— at low cost and without resorting to much slower and more complicated end-to-end tests.

 ### Clicking